Assembly Line - abstraction used to run all the plugins of a component generator in sequence.

-Conditional Node - UIDL sub-structure used to define code inside conditional expressions.
+Conditional Node - UIDL Node Type used to represent conditional rendering inside a component.

-Dynamic Node - UIDL node type structure used to reference values that will supplied at run time by the generated code.
-Should be used to define the internal state of a component, props or even local variables.
+Dynamic Node - UIDL Node Type used to reference values that will supplied at run time by the generated code.
+Should be used to define the internal state of a component, props or local variables.

-Element Node - UIDL sub-structure used to represent visual elements.
+Element Node - UIDL Node Type used to represent visual elements and all their details.

 Globals - node containing project specific information like general settings( i.e. language, title, etc ), specific asset information ( e.g.: style, script, icon, font, path ) or any other meta information needed for the project to run as wanted.
 Optionally, the node can contain information about the webapp manifest file.